yochaigal/cairn/wip/west-marches/forest.md

 ### 3. Bloom Field

-A **large troll** sits in the middle of a vibrant field of blooms, engrossed in dialogue with someone.
-It is holding something **shiny**.
+A **large troll** sits in the middle of a vibrant field of blooms, engrossed by something  **shiny** it is holding.
-- **Troll**: Sits entranced amidst the flowers, conducting a deep conversation with the **Hope Glass**.
+- **Troll**: Sits entranced amidst the flowers, conducting a deep conversation with the **Yore Glass**.
-- **Field**: The flowers, varied and plentiful, rustle and sway as if whispering to each other, even when no wind blows.
+- **Field**: The flowers, varied and plentiful, rustle and sway as if whispering to each other, even when no wind is blowing.
-- **Hope Glass**: Looking into the mirror allows the holder to talk itself, one year in the future.
-If the mirror reflects nothing, their spirit is elsewhere.
-1 use per person (permanent). **Recharges** when given willingly to another.
+- **Yore Glass**: Looking into the mirror allows the holder to view any part of its life up to present day.
+Addictive: WIL save (once) or suffer _deprivation_ if not used daily.

 ### 4. Lightning Struck Grandeur